ivanwhm/credit-card-form/README.md

 # Forms and Reactive Forms

-A smaller app to deal with forms and reactive forms in Angular.
+A smaller app to deal with reactive and template forms in Angular.
 This code is part of [The Modern Angular Bootcamp [2020]](https://www.udemy.com/course/the-modern-angular-bootcamp/) course available on [Udemy](https://www.udemy.com/course/the-modern-angular-bootcamp/)

 Made with &hearts; by Ivan Wilhelm.